mrsergulio/Arb_Fund_bot/Arb_Fund_bot/README.md

 - `ticker`: base asset (case-insensitive).
 - `days` (optional): target window in days.
 Defaults to 180.
 Values are clamped between 1 and 730.
 The script prints two tables:
-1. **Centralized Exchanges** — APY, window length, and execution details for each configured CEX.
+1. **Centralized Exchanges** - APY, window length, and execution details for each configured CEX.
-2. **DEX** — Same metrics plus an `is in loris.tools` flag indicating Loris coverage.
+2. **DEX** - Same metrics plus an is in loris.tools flag indicating Loris coverage.

-If an exchange lacks data for the requested window, the tool steps down through smaller windows (180 → 150 → … → 30 → 1).
-Failures are reported with descriptive messages in the output table.
+If an exchange lacks data for the requested window, the tool steps down through smaller windows (180 -> 150 -> ... -> 30 -> 1).
+Failures are reported with
+descriptive messages in the output table.

 ## Notes
 - Install `ccxt` before running the script; otherwise it will exit with an informative message.
-- Some exchanges (Apex Protocol, Avantis, Reya, Orderly, GRVT, etc.) may still be marked as “No fetcher configured” pending dedicated integrations.
+- Some exchanges (Apex Protocol, Avantis, Reya, Orderly, GRVT, etc.) may still be marked as "No fetcher configured" pending dedicated integrations.
 - Funding APY is derived from the compounded average of the normalized funding rate over the selected window; ensure you understand the cadence (hourly versus 8-hourly) when comparing with external dashboards.